Menu

 Luke Sargent: And I was like, I have zero interest in shooting behind-the-scenes.

-Benjamin Hackman: But I remember sort of presenting it to you in a very ceremonial package.
-We were bobbing up and down in Lake Ontario and I said to you, “Listen, this is gonna be a great documentary.
-This album’s gonna change the world.
-Somebody’s gotta document it.
-And in exchange for your creativity, time, and labor, I can offer you—”
+Benjamin Hackman: But I remember presenting it to you in a very ceremonial package.
+We were bobbing up and down in Lake Ontario and I said to you, "Listen, this is gonna be a great documentary.
+This album's gonna change the world.
+Somebody's gotta document it.
+And in exchange for your creativity, time, and labor, I can offer you —"

 Luke Sargent: Exposure.